ebzzry/ebzzry.github.io/en/fkd/lambda-calculus.md

 these meanings live are important.
 For example, for the gardener the hose is used to water the plants, while for the fireman, the hose is used to put out the fire.
 When the gardener, or the fireman grabs the hose, he will not question what is that he is holding, and what is its purpose.
-He simply believes in his faith of intuition, to determine the meaning of the hose at the time he grabbed it.
+He simply believes in his intuition, to determine the meaning of the hose at the time he grabbed it.

 In English, the word __“high”__ has several meanings.
 But for all the defined meanings of the word,